iain-peddie/well-behaved-python/README.md

 0 failed from 0 test
 ~~~~~

-A test method is any method which starts with the word 'test'
+A test method is any method within our test case class which starts with the word 'test'

 ~~~~~ python
     def test_something(self):
         pass
 ~~~~~

 We can run this test again, and see